migleapa/AI-in-Pathology-Image-Analysis/README.md

 This repository contains the coursework assignment for the MSc Cancer Genomics and Data Science program.
 The task involves analyzing pathology images using Convolutional Neural Networks (CNNs).

-8 H&E files provided starting with letters A-D. This is grouped as bellow:
+### Project Overview

+The dataset consists of 8 Hematoxylin and Eosin (H&E) stained image files, labeled from A1 to D2, grouped into two distinct sets for building two CNN models:

-• Group A: A1, A2 (For Model 1)
+Group A: A1, A2 (for Model 1)
-• Group B: B1, B2 (For Model 1)
+Group B: B1, B2 (for Model 1)
-• Group C: C1, C2 (For Model 2)
+Group C: C1, C2 (for Model 2)
-• Group D: D1, D2 (For Model 2)
+Group D: D1, D2 (for Model 2)

+### Task Summary:

+Pre-process the images: Divide them into patches of size 100 x 100 pixels.
+Generate train and test sets: Split the data into 90% training and 10% testing.
+Build two CNN models:
+ • Model 1 for differentiating between Groups A and B.
+ • Model 2 for differentiating between Groups C and D.
+Evaluate performance: Test each model's accuracy and assess overfitting and generalization issues.

 Instructions - process the images into patches of 100 by 100.
 Then, generate the train and test set using 90:10 ratio.
 Build 2 CNN models for each images pair.